Elahé Omidyar Mir-Djalali

 Mir-Djalali and RCHI began supporting the University of Toronto in 2014.
 She supported the Toronto Initiative for Iranian Studies, a dynamic program of course offerings and research that built on U of T Libraries’ extraordinary holdings in Persian literature.
 She also established the Élahe Omidyar Mir-Djalali Postdoctoral Fellowship in Iranian Linguistics.
 The first fellowship holder, Songül Gündoğdu, is a linguist who is advancing scholarly understanding of noun linking markers in multiple Iranian languages.

-The generous endowment will generate support not only for a world-leading scholar as the Elahé Omidyar Mir-Djalali Institute’s director, but also post-doctoral fellowships, dissertation completion fellowships, graduate scholarships, a research award for early-career faculty members and flexible funding for innovative research.
-In addition, the endowment includes support for hosting academic lecture series and an annual international conference, as well as cultural programs celebrating Persian-related holidays.
-The Elahé Omidyar Mir-Djalali Institute will make its home in the new cultural and academic hub now under construction at 90 Queen’s Park.
+The generous endowment supports not only a world-leading scholar, Mohamad Tavakoli-Targhi, as the Elahé Omidyar Mir-Djalali Institute’s director, but also post-doctoral fellowships, dissertation completion fellowships, graduate scholarships, a research award for early-career faculty members and flexible funding for innovative research.
+In addition, the endowment supports academic lecture series and an annual international conference, as well as cultural programs celebrating Persian-related holidays.
+The Elahé Omidyar Mir-Djalali Institute will eventually make its home in the new cultural and academic hub now under construction at 90 Queen’s Park.

-Elahé Omidyar Mir-Djalali’s tremendous gift will greatly expand the University’s teaching and research capabilities, creating an interdisciplinary dynamo sharing the extraordinary contributions of one of the world’s oldest civilizations.
+Elahé Omidyar Mir-Djalali’s tremendous gift has greatly expanded the University’s teaching and research capabilities, creating an interdisciplinary dynamo sharing the extraordinary contributions of one of the world’s oldest civilizations.